ges-cs01/python_scripts/README.md

     python3 translatoe.py file.txt

-This will generate a translatoe.csv that can be later load to Google Sheets and be used as it follows:
+This will generate a translatoe.csv.
+Very useful to load it in Google Sheets and use it as follows:

 [![link to youtube video on how to translate multiple words with google sheets.](http://img.youtube.com/vi/AoHqkGm2G0U/0.jpg)](http://www.youtube.com/watch?v=AoHqkGm2G0U "How to translate multiple words with Google Sheets")